UKMT Andrew Jobbings Senior Kangaroo

 What is the Andrew Jobbings Senior Kangaroo?

-The Senior Kangaroo is a follow on round to the UKMT Senior Maths Challenge – you can enter for free if you meet the qualifiying score from the SMC, or you can also pay to make a discretionary entry (via your school/UKMT centre).
+The Senior Kangaroo is a follow-on round to the UKMT Senior Maths Challenge – you can enter for free if you meet the qualifying score from the SMC, or you can also pay to make a discretionary entry (via your school/UKMT centre).
 For more information about all the challenges and how the follow-on rounds work, take a look at the video here:

 How can I prepare for the Senior Kangaroo?